cbowman422/cbowman422/README.md

 ## About

-Software engineer specializing in full stack JavaScript technologies.
-Worked on multiple teams to develop full stack applications.
-Prior to software development I have experience in mechanical engineering.
-Dedicated to leveraging my unique background and knowledge in software development to ensure the delivery of quality products.
+Motivated software engineer with a strong focus on full stack JavaScript technologies.
+Contributed to multiple teams, collectively designing and developing full stack applications.
+Prior to software development I gained valuable experience in mechanical engineering.
+Committed to continuous learning and staying up-to-date with industry trends.
+Seeking to leverage my experience in software engineering to drive innovation and contribute to impactful projects.

 ## Tecnical Skills